agj/agj-userscripts/README.md

 #### pocket-tag-filtering _(updated 2018-03-15)_

 Shows tags toward the top that you can select to filter the list of links.
+Click tag to show only links that contain that tag; shift-click tag to hide links that contain it.

 ### [Wikipedia][wikipedia]